 Introductory Courses

-No Introductory Course may be substituted for any other course at any level.
+No Introductory Course may be subst>lituted for any other course at any level.

-Introductory courses may be waived for any of the following conditions:
+Introductory courses may be wa>lived for any of the follow>ling conditions based on faculty review:

-- The student has the appropriate course work to satisfy an Introductory Course.
+- The student has the appropriate course work to satisfy an Introductory Course based on an official transcript review by faculty and successful grades, typically B or better.

-- The student has appropriate and verified professional experience to satisfy an Introductory Course.
+- The student has appropriate and verified professional experience to satisfy an Introductory Course which is demonstrated through successful completion of a GAE exam.

 Foundation Courses